-Consideration has been given to the need to screen people before or at entry to the workplace with the aim to increase the layers of protection against COVID-19 for all people.
-Screening may involve:

-- Temperature checks, a SOP has been prepared that provides employees with guidance in relation to the process and control measures for the checking of people's temperature and general well-being as they enter the centre.
-Please note, that there is no expectation, and should not try, to diagnose people.
-At this time the implementation of temperature checks has not been implemented. - There are revised, additional and strict terms of entry for both facilities which include advice to patrons that if they are feeling unwell do not come into the centre.
+Consideration has been given to the facilities conditions of entry with the aim to increase the layers of protection against COVID-19 for all people.
+Additions to the conditions of entry include advice to patrons that if they are feeling unwell do not come into the centre.
 Patrons and employees must stay home, seek medical advice and get tested.
 The terms are clearly outlined outside the main entry to PARC and PFAC, as well as outlined on the respective websites.